 Any image depicting persons in any place or situation in which there is a reasonable expectation of privacy may not be published, broadcast, or transmitted to any other person/device without the consent of the person/persons appearing in the image.

-Audio recordings devices may be authorized by the Principal, and/or his/her designee, during a class and only in support of a student's specific educational needs.
+s devices may be authorized by the Principal, and/or their designee, during a class and only in support of a student's specific educational needs.
 In such cases, the teacher and the entire class must be notified that the lesson is being recorded.

-Audio recording devices may be used under the direct supervision of the teacher.
+Audio and/or video recording devices may be used under the direct supervision of the teacher.

 A laser pointer is any hand-held device that emits a laser beam and is designed to be used by the operator to mark or identify a specific item, place, or position.

 Conn.
 Gen. Stat. § 53-206e prohibits anyone under the age of 18 from possessing a laser pointer on school grounds or in any public place unless the laser pointer is being used for an educational purpose under the direct supervision of a parent, legal guardian, teacher or otherwise responsible adult.